 First, let’s make sure you’ve downloaded the route.
 On each route page, you’ll find a link to download the route, like this:

-Right-click on the blue link and (depending on your browser), select ‘Save link as…’ or ‘Save target as…’ or something similar.
+Some older routes have a plain link, using the name of the route (I’m in the process of updating each page).
+Right-click on the Download button (or the link) and (depending on your browser), select ‘Save link as…’ or ‘Save target as…’ or something similar.
 Select a folder to save the file to (e.g. your ‘Documents’ folder) then click OK (or Save).
 The GPX files are very small, so it won’t take long to save.